agrawalarpit14/GSoC/index.md

   </li>
   <li>
    <b>Photo Wall and Tweet Button</b>
    : Many online vendors allow users registered as sellers to upload images and users registered as buyers to upload images and videos online on a photo wall or as reviews to a product.
-As the images are directly rendered on the frontend, the application becomes susceptible to XSS payloads, null byte injection and unrestricted file uploads.
+As the images are directly uploaded without sufficient checks, the application becomes susceptible to various vulnerabilities.
   </li>
 </ol>